harshakumar/harshakumar/README.md

 Hello!
-I'm Harsha Kumar, a passionate and dedicated full-stack developer with 14 years of experience in building dynamic, responsive, and scalable web applications.
+I'm **Harsha Kumar**, a passionate and dedicated full-stack developer with 14 years of experience in building dynamic, responsive, and scalable web applications.
 I specialize in both front-end and back-end development, ensuring seamless integration and robust performance across the entire stack.

 #### 🚀 Front-End Skills:
 Languages: JavaScript, TypeScript, HTML5, CSS3